-It has a Schrick valve cover with a pcv delete and a hidden catch can, aluminium top fill radiator powdercoated in black, and a G60 inlet manifold.
-It also has a Neuspeed shortshifter and Neuspeed weighted shift rod.
+It has a Schrick valve cover with a PCV delete and a hidden catch can, aluminum top-fill radiator powder-coated in black, and a G60 inlet manifold.
+It also has a Neuspeed short shifter and a Neuspeed weighted shift rod.
 I’ve thought about changing the engine for something else so many times but it’s a really fun car as it is, so it’ll be staying and having a nice shaved bay soon when I can bring myself to pick up my tools again.

 The inside of the car is actually still very original.
 Because the car is a special edition, it came with a rare interior trim the same as the Pirelli coupe so I’ve kept the original seats and carpet as they’re in such good condition.
-However there’s a few small other touches on the inside that make it a nice place to be.
+However, there are a few small other touches on the inside that make it a nice place to be.

 It has a Momo prototipo black leather steering with white stitching, a VW Motorsport shift knob, Euro lower dash and console, VW Motorsport white dials, Digifiz mini voltmeter, chrome early style steering wheel hub, chrome interior door handles.
 The car also has a few little carbon touches here and there such as a carbon steering cowl, carbon interior mirror plates, window winder arms, door pulls and handbrake surround.